chhankyao/lpd/index.md

 While an object can have a complicated shape, individual parts are usually close to geometric primitives and thus are easier to model.
 Furthermore, parts provide a mid-level representation that is robust to appearance variations across objects in a particular category.
 In this work, we tackle the problem of 3D part discovery from only 2D image collections.
-Instead of relying on manually annotated parts for supervision, we propose a self-supervised approach, latent part discovery (\ours).
+Instead of relying on manually annotated parts for supervision, we propose a self-supervised approach, latent part discovery (LPD).
 Our key insight is to learn a novel part shape prior that allows each part to fit an object shape faithfully while constrained to have simple geometry.
 Extensive experiments on the synthetic ShapeNet, PartNet, and real-world Pascal 3D+ datasets show that our method discovers consistent object parts and achieves favorable reconstruction accuracy compared to the existing methods with the same level of supervision.

-## Paper
+## Paper & Code

-## Video
+- Paper: PDF

-## Code
+- Supplementary: PDF

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+- Bibtex

 ```markdown
 Syntax highlighted code block